-Numerous coccinellid species can utilize pollen, fungal spores, and nectar as alternative food sources (Lundgren, 2009a,b, this issue).
+Numerous coccinellid species can utilize pollen, fungal spores, and nectar as alternative food sources (Lundgren, 2009a,b).
 Ullah (2000) found that addition of pollen or honey to a water-only diet doubled the longevity of adult S. vagans, but beetles did not mate or reproduce on either of these foods.
 Mathur (1969) found that S. gilvifrons consumed aphid honeydew in the lab, and also stated that the larvae "remain adhere [sic] to the sticky secretion."
 Pemberton and Vandenberg (1993) reported that Stethorus spp. fed at Prunus padus L. foliar extrafloral nectaries in South Korea, and Putman (1955a, 1963) found that S. punctillum, in the absence of other food, would eat raisins, aphids, aphid honeydew, and peach leaf extrafloral nectar.
-While all of these foods prolonged adult survival in S. punctillum, 1955a).
+While all of these foods prolonged adult survival in S. punctillum, egg production was greatly reduced or prevented (Putman, 1955a).